GuepardoApps/GuepardoApps.github.io/_pages/projects.md

   				</a>
         </div>
         <div class="card-content white-text">
-          <p>Android application for measuring your pulse by using the camera of the phone.</p>
+          <p>Android application for measuring your pulse by using the camera of the phone.
+Permission to use camera!</p>
         </div>
         <div class="card-action">
   				<a target="_blank" href="https://www.android.com" title="Platform">